 where $\mathcal{N}(0,(\Sigma^\varepsilon(\tilde{\psi}^\varepsilon))^2)$ is the normal distribution with mean $0$ and variance $(\Sigma^\varepsilon(\tilde{\psi}^\varepsilon))^2$.
 Furthermore, if $p:= ^T$ and $\Psi_\omega:= ^T$, then

-where $\odot$ denotes the Hadamard product, $\bar{G}$ is the generator for the averaged Markov jump process defined in \Sec{sec:avg_markov}, and $\langle\cdot,\cdot \rangle$ denotes the standard dot product. \end{theorem} Our final contribution concerns the accessibility of the results to the reader.
-While the original deterministic work of \cite{SD} provides important insights, many details are omitted.
-We present a detailed and self-contained reference, incorporating these steps and their details in a more general setting. \\ \\ The paper is structured in the following manner.
+where $\odot$ denotes the Hadamard product, $\bar{G}$ is the generator for the averaged Markov jump process defined in \Sec{sec:avg_markov}, and $\langle\cdot,\cdot \rangle$ denotes the standard dot product. \end{theorem} \jpt{ \begin{remark} Note that the integral over $t$ in \eqref{eqn:var-limit} converges due to the centering condition \eqref{eqn:obs-centering2} which ensures that $e^{t\bar{G}}\left(\int_\Omega \Psi_\omega\, d\mathbb{P}(\omega)\right)$ decays exponentially fast to zero as $t\to\infty$. \end{remark} } The paper is structured in the following manner.
 In \Sec{sec:prelim} we introduce relevant definitions and results related to random dynamical systems and Perron-Frobenius operators.
 The initial system and the perturbations made to it are introduced in \Sec{sec:map+pert}.
 Here we discuss how this gives rise to so-called random metastable systems.
 In \Sec{sec:open} we study the spectral properties of the Perron-Frobenius operators associated with a sequence of random open dynamical systems derived from the sequence of random metastable systems and prove \thrm{thrm:openopprop}.
 This allows us to prove \thrm{thrm:conv_jump} in \Sec{sec:jump}, providing an approximation for the distribution of jumps for random metastable systems through the distribution of jumps of an averaged Markov jump process when $\varepsilon>0$ is small.
 In \Sec{sec:var}, we utilise \thrm{thrm:conv_jump} to establish \thrm{thrm:variance-est}, connecting the diffusion coefficient for random metastable systems with an averaged Markov jump process.
 Finally, in \Sec{sec:ptm}, we apply our results to Horan's random paired tent maps.